Female vs. Male Nurse Salary Rates: 5 Ways to Support Parity

 2. Use Objective Measures to Promote Staff

-It’s important to note that this may take time and effort to help leaders and staff unlearn any unconscious biases pertaining to gender.
+It’s important to note that this may take time and effort to help leaders and staff unlearn any implicit biases pertaining to gender.
 However, encouraging leaders to stick strictly to performance metrics when promoting staff can help keep the process more objective.

 3. Provide Implicit Bias Training for Recruiters and Managers

-On the topic of unconscious biases, it can be valuable for facilities to provide implicit bias training for recruiters and hiring managers.
+It can be valuable for facilities to provide implicit bias training for recruiters and hiring managers.
 This helps the people shaping your workforce recognize their own perceptions of gender norms and address common stereotypes.
 The Association of American Medical Colleges (AAMC) provides a number of resources to help health professionals implement and participate in this type of training.

 4. Implement Equitable Parental Leave Policies